tigellus/Markdown/2. Mechanical Ventilation/09. ETT & Intubation/ETT & Intubation.md

 * Patients need to learn to maintain their airway
 * Laryngectomy causes a permanent loss of speech, but patients can use speaking aids
 * Patients should be given information on local/regional support groups

+# Question 7
+Which of the following is not a goal of tracheostomy care?

+[WRONG] Prevent infection
+[WRONG] Maintain airway patency
+[RIGHT] Ensure that the patient can swallow
+[WRONG] Prevent skin breakdown